avvinidiktov/ppflw/README.md

 http://localhost:8080/api-docs

 #### Usef tips:
- - For issue with connection to kafka container:
+ - For issue with connection to kafka container or Exception on mvn package:
     * add "127.0.0.1 kafka" to hosts file "C:\Windows\System32\drivers\etc\hosts"